team-42/repairenge/README.md

 ## Running the game

-To run the game, either clone the repository and run `repairenge.py` or download a pre-built release for your platform and run the game executable (e.g. repairenge.exe)
+To run the game, either clone the repository and run `python repairenge.py` or download a pre-built release for your platform and run the game executable (e.g. repairenge.exe).
+If you don't have that yet, you may need to download pyglet first:

+    pip install pyglet

 ## Building the game